NujraSingh/personalwebsite/content/jobs/Starry/index.md

 ---

 - Wrote copy for our website, demonstrating Mishkas' commitment to environmentalism which increased online coffee sales by 13%.
-- Created digital illustrations of the highest grossing drinks and led a marketing campaign that increased sales by 16%.
+- Created digital illustrations of the highest grossing drinks and wrote copy for a social media marketing campaign that increased sales by 16%.
 - Managed a team of 3 designers to revamp all primary branding including the logo, website, and physical signage.